Perfect Tense in Spanish Grammar

 - Lingolia Plus Spanish

-The Spanish perfect tense, also pretérito perfecto/pretérito perfecto compuesto de indicativo, is used for actions completed in the recent past that have a connection to the present.
-This tense is similar to the English present perfect tense and is conjugated with the auxiliary verb haber + past participle.
+This tense is similar in meaning to the English present perfect tense (have done, have asked, have seen…) and is conjugated with the auxiliary verb haber + participle.

 Example